mithunshanbhag/mithunshanbhag.github.io/_posts/2023-02-28-my-playbook.md

 If my energy levels are high, I can pretty much bulldoze through any todo list.
 Maximizing my energy levels is a super-simple process; in fact, I'll let ChatGPT summarize the steps for me 😃

-1. Get enough sleep: One of the most important things you can do to boost your energy levels is to get enough sleep.
-Aim for 7-8 hours of sleep per night to help your body recharge and feel refreshed.
-Deep restorative sleep supercharges your batteries.
+1. Get enough sleep: One of the most important things we can do to boost our energy levels is to get enough sleep.
+Aiming for 7-8 hours of sleep per night help our body recharge and feel refreshed.
+Deep restorative sleep supercharges our batteries.

-2. Exercise regularly: Exercise is another key factor in maximizing your energy levels.
-Regular exercise can help improve your mood, boost your energy, and increase your overall fitness levels.
+2. Exercise regularly: Exercise is another key factor in maximizing our energy levels.
+Regular exercise can help improve our mood, boost our energy, and increase our overall fitness levels.

-3. Eat a healthy diet: Eating a balanced diet rich in whole foods, including fruits, vegetables, lean proteins, and healthy fats, can help provide your body with the nutrients it needs to function at its best.
-Eliminate caffeine, alcohol, and other artificial stimulants from your life.
+3. Eat a healthy diet: Eating a balanced diet rich in whole foods, including fruits, vegetables, lean proteins, and healthy fats, can help provide our body with the nutrients it needs to function at its best.
+Just eliminate caffeine, alcohol, and other artificial stimulants.

 4. Stay hydrated: Dehydration can cause fatigue, so be sure to drink plenty of water throughout the day to stay hydrated.

-5. Get enough sunlight: Getting enough sunlight can help boost your energy levels and improve your mood.
+5. Get enough sunlight: Getting enough sunlight can help boost our energy levels and improve our mood.
 Try to get outside for at least 15 minutes each day to soak up some sun.

-6. Posture: Your posture can have a big impact on your energy levels.
-For example, slouching can make you feel more tired and sluggish, while sitting up straight can help you feel more alert and energized.
-Even better, just get a standing desk if you can.
+6. Posture: Our posture can have a big impact on our energy levels.
+For example, slouching can make us feel more tired and sluggish, while sitting up straight can help us feel more alert and energized.
+I've found a standing desk to be immensely helpful.

-7. Environmental factors: Your environment can have a big impact on your energy levels.
-For example, if you work in a dimly lit, stuffy office with poor air quality, you may feel more sluggish and tired than if you worked in a bright, airy space with good ventilation.
-Similarly, exposure to natural light can help regulate your body's sleep-wake cycle and boost energy levels during the day.
+7. Environmental factors: Our environment can have a big impact on our energy levels.
+For example, if we work in a dimly lit, stuffy office with poor air quality, we may feel more sluggish and tired than if we worked in a bright, airy space with good ventilation.
+Similarly, exposure to natural light can help regulate our body's sleep-wake cycle and boost energy levels during the day.

-8. Social associations: The people you surround yourself with can also affect your energy levels.
-If you spend time with people who are negative, critical, or draining, you may find that your energy levels are lower after spending time with them.
-Conversely, spending time with positive, supportive, and uplifting people can boost your energy and improve your mood.
+8. Social associations: The people we surround ourself with can also affect our energy levels.
+If we spend time with people who are negative, critical, or draining, we may find that our energy depleted after spending time with them.
+Conversely, spending time with positive, supportive, and uplifting people can boost our energy and improve our mood.

 -----